Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

 ==================

 Loop customization is an experimental feature introduced in Lightning 1.5 that enables advanced users to write new training logic or modify existing behavior in Lightning's training-, evaluation-, or prediction loops.
-By advanced users we mean users that are familiar with the major components under the Trainer and how they interact with the LightningModule.
+By advanced users, we mean users that are familiar with the major components under the ``Trainer`` and how they interact with the ``LightningModule``.

-In this advanced user guide we will learn about
+In this advanced user guide, we will learn about:

 - how the Trainer runs a loop,
-- the Loop base class,
+- the ``Loop`` base class design,
 - the default loop implementations and subloops Lightning has,
 - how Lightning defines a tree structure of loops and subloops,
-- how you can create a custom loop for a new training step flavor,
+- how you can create a custom loop for a new `training_step` flavor,
 - and how you can connect the custom loop and run it.

-Most importantly, we will also provide guidelines when to use loop customization and when NOT to use it.
+Most importantly, we will also provide guidelines on when to use loop customization and when NOT to use it.

 Trainer entry points for loops